Beatrice Portinari: Divine Comedy

 At the beginning of the Inferno, when Virgil appears to guide Dante through the afterlife, he explains that he was sent by Beatrice.
 She herself was moved to intercede by the Virgin Mary and Saint Lucia.
 She is referenced frequently throughout his journey through hell and purgatory as a source of inspiration and comfort.

 Beatrice personally appears near the end of the Purgatorio to take over as guide from the Latin poet Virgil because, as a pagan, Virgil cannot enter Paradise.
 Moreover Beatrice, being the incarnation of beatific love (as her name implies), is uniquely suited to lead the pilgrim into the realm of divine bliss.
-Naturally, then, it's Beatrice who must lead the pilgrim into heaven.
+Naturally, then, it is Beatrice who must lead the pilgrim into heaven.
 Where Virgil is understood as human reason and philosophy, Beatrice represents religious knowledge and passion: theology, faith, contemplation, and grace.
 Philosophy is suited to guide the pilgrim through the less holy realms of sin and repentance, but only divine faith can completely lead the soul to God.

-Despite representing divine love, Beatrice's appearance to Dante in the Garden of Eden in Purgatorio XXX is not a joyous reunion.
+Despite representing divine love, Beatrice's appearance to Dante in the Garden of Eden in Purgatorio is not a joyous reunion.
 She berates him for weeping when Virgil disappears, and then for abandoning her memory after her death and indulging in sin to such a degree that she had to intercede on his behalf to save him.
 As Beatrice guides Dante through the spheres of Heaven, she grows increasingly beautiful and indescribable, representing Dante's progress towards God.
 She frequently corrects Dante during his journey, acting as a spiritual guide and source of wisdom.
 Contrary to her initial harsh treatment, throughout Paradiso Beatrice is encouraging and patient towards Dante, taking joy in his gradual progress.
 When they reach the Empyrean, she leaves him to take her proper place there.
 Saint Bernard guides Dante for the final portion of his journey.
 He points out Beatrice's place in the Empyrean among several glorified women from the Bible.

 Dante compares Beatrice's direction of the pageant of the Church in the Garden to an admiral commanding his ship, an unusual masculine simile that has troubled the critical reading of Beatrice as a courtly lady.
 Her digressions on multiple academic subjects in the Paradiso also diverge from the typical portrayal of the courtly beloved, who exists as an object of praise, rather than a subject of discourse.
 For example, the first of these discourses is on optics, concerning the markings on the moon, and the scientific method in general.
 She is frequently viewed as a Christ figure, owing to her death, the "new life" Dante finds through her in La Vita Nuova, and her interceding before God to save Dante's soul in the Comedy.